Republic of Siena: Architecture

-During the early 13th century that the majority of the construction of the Siena Cathedral (Duomo) was completed.
+During the early 13th century the majority of the construction of the Siena Cathedral (Duomo) was completed.
 During the same period the Piazza del Campo grew in importance as the centre of secular life.
 New streets were constructed leading to it, and it served as the site of the market and the location of various sporting events (perhaps better thought of as riots, in the fashion of the Florentine football matches that are still practised to this day).
 A wall was constructed in 1194 at the current site of the Palazzo Pubblico to stop soil erosion, an indication of how important the area was becoming as a civic space.